Get Tasty Homegrown Runner Beans With Our Guide That Includes A Rame Design

 Planting Runner Beans & Important Aftercare

 To grow runner beans successfully, it’s important to wait until the danger of frost has passed before sowing.
-When planting, it’s wise to sow a few extra seeds to fill in any gaps that occur as it’s quite common to lose a few plants from frost or the slugs.
+When planting, it’s wise to sow a few extra seeds to fill in any gaps that occur, as it’s quite common to lose a few plants from frost or the slugs.
 Aim for five or six plants per person, or double this amount if you’re hoping to freeze some too.

-You can also start your plants off in pots (we would recommend roottrainers) indoors as this will give them the very best start with no danger of frost.
+You can also start your plants off in pots (we would recommend roottrainers) indoors, as this will give them the very best start with no danger of frost.
 Be careful not to disturb the roots when you transplant them outside.

 If you want to avoid transplant shock or damaging the roots when you transplant your bean seedlings from their germination pots outdoors, then we would recommend you use soil blocks.

 Soil blocks are an alternative to plastic pots that consist of compressed compost.
-Once your seedlings are ready to be replanted you just stick the whole soil block in the ground, thus avoiding any transplant shock or damage to the roots.
+Once your seedlings are ready to be replanted, you just stick the whole soil block in the ground, thus avoiding any transplant shock or damage to the roots.

 The result will be stronger and healthier plants.
 Read our article about soil blocks to find out more about their huge benefits.